-From Jan 2011 to May 2013, Johnson missed 4 of 620 roll call votes, which is 0.6%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2011 to Mar 2015, Johnson missed 20 of 1,211 roll call votes, which is 1.7%.
+This is worse than the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|